「」 Lingenic

 Discipline Compliance

 Linear values carry a proof obligation: they must be consumed before the universe can be destroyed.
-The type system tracks this obligation and rejects programs that might drop linear values.
+GNATprove verifies this requirement is met.

 Borrow Safety

-The type tracks which borrows are active.
 A universe can only be released when all borrows have been dropped.
-This is checked at compile time, not runtime.
+This is verified at compile time, not runtime.

 The SMT Connection

-When you write a lemma, F* translates it into a logical formula and asks Z3: "Is there any way this could be false?"
-If Z3 finds a counterexample, compilation fails.
-If Z3 proves no counterexample exists, the lemma is verified.
+When you write a contract, GNATprove translates it into the Why3 intermediate language, then into logical formulas for the SMT solvers: "Is there any execution path where this contract could be violated?"
+If the solver finds a counterexample, compilation fails.
+If no counterexample exists, the property is verified.

 This automation is crucial.
 Writing proofs by hand is tedious and error-prone.
 SMT solvers handle the mechanical parts, letting you focus on the interesting properties.